 - Outpatient—A less restrictive and often cheaper option that allows the person to remain in their home and attend treatment during the week.

-Whatever the setting, the various recovery programs will apply similar treatment methods and therapeutic styles including 7:
+Whatever the setting, these various recovery programs will apply similar treatment methods and therapeutic styles, including:7

-- Cognitive-behavioral therapy—Will aid in identifying and avoiding problematic situations.
+- Cognitive behavioral therapy (CBT)—Will aid in identifying and avoiding problematic situations.

 - Motivational interviewing—Works to increase the person’s desire to commit to and engage in treatment.